Vitamin B12 total synthesis: The target molecule

-Several natural variants of the B_{12} structure exist that differ in these axial ligands.
-In the vitamin itself, the cobalt bears a cyano group on the top side of the corrin plane (cyanocobalamin), and a nucleotide loop on the other.
-This loop is connected on its other end to the peripheral propionic amide group at ring D and consists of structural elements derived from aminopropanol, phosphate, ribose, and 5,6-dimethylbenzimidazole.
-One of the nitrogen atoms of the imidazole ring is axially coordinated to the cobalt, the nucleotide loop thus forming a nineteen-membered ring.
-All side chain carboxyl groups are amides.
+In vitamin B_{12} itself, the cobalt is coordinated to a cyano group on the top side of the corrin plane (cyanocobalamin), and a nucleotide loop on the opposite side.
+This nucleotide loop is connected on its other end to the peripheral propanamide group located at ring D (Figure 1) and consists of structural elements derived from aminopropanol, phosphate, ribose, and 5,6-dimethylbenzimidazole.
+The imidazole derivative is axially coordinated to the cobalt, closing the loop.

-Cobyric acid, one of the natural derivatives of vitamin B_{12}, lacks the nucleotide loop; depending on the nature of the two axial ligands, it displays instead its propionic acid function at ring D as carboxylate (as shown in fig. 1), or carboxylic acid (with two cyanide ligands at cobalt).
+Cobyric acid, one of the natural derivatives of vitamin B_{12}, lacks this nucleotide loop.
+Depending on the nature of the two axial ligands at the cobalt center, it instead displays propionic acid function at ring D as a carboxylate (as shown in Figure 1), or as the carboxylic acid, in the case of two cyanide ligands at cobalt.

 The two syntheses

-The structure of vitamin B_{12} was the first low-molecular weight natural product determined by x-ray analysis rather than by chemical degradation.
-Thus, while the structure of this novel type of complex biomolecule was established, its chemistry remained essentially unknown; exploration of this chemistry became one of the tasks of the vitamin's chemical synthesis.
-In the 1960s, synthesis of such an exceptionally complex and unique structure presented the major challenge at the frontier of research in organic natural product synthesis.
+The structure of vitamin B_{12} was the first low-molecular weight natural product to be determined by X-ray analysis rather than by chemical degradation.
+As a result, though the structure of this novel type of complex biomolecule was established, its chemistry remained essentially unknown.
+Exploration of this chemistry became one of the tasks of the vitamin's chemical synthesis.
+In its time, the synthesis of such an exceptionally complex and unique structure presented a major challenge at the frontier of research in organic natural product synthesis.

-Figure 2: The two ETH corrin model syntheses (Note: The year 1964 refers to the first corrin synthesis of a pentamethylcorrin via A/B-cyclization by iminoester/enamine-C,C-condensation; the heptamethylcorrin shown here (M = Co(CN)_{2}) was prepared by the same ring closure method in 1967.)
+Figure 2 – The two ETH corrin model syntheses (Note: The year 1964 refers to the first corrin synthesis of a pentamethylcorrin via A/B-cyclization by iminoester/enamine-C,C-condensation; the heptamethylcorrin shown here (M = Co(CN)_{2}) was prepared by the same ring closure method in 1967.)